Devilyxrd/Devilyxrd/README.md

 <div align="center">
   <h2>OS, Programming Languages and Tools</h2>
-  <p>It can be said that the language and technology I use most is C++.
+  <p>It can be said that the language and technology I use most is Js and PHP.
 I have used most of the tools below in my work and school life.</p>
   <table style="width: 100%;">
     <tr>
       <th>Programming Languages</th>